JeonghunLee/JeonghunLee.github.io/docs/index.md

     * [TI E2E Forum](https://e2e.ti.com/members/1028408/activities)

-??? note "Community and Personal Preference"
+??? note "Community Preference"
-    I particularly value the open technical culture and documentation-driven approach promoted by companies such as TI, NXP, and Micron,
-    where knowledge sharing through forums, reference designs, and open technical discussions is considered an essential part of engineering.
+    I value engineering cultures that focus on open technical discussion,
+    documentation, and reference designs as core parts of the development process.
+    I also take part in various engineering communities and local meetups to exchange ideas and learn from different perspectives

 <br/>
 <br/>